 princess in an office building, cat in a paperclip factory, etc

-start with an emotion-driven premise
+start with a unique, emotion-driven premise

 maybe a premise that is a metaphor for how you feel about something